-Water production from coalbed methane (CBM) wells has the potential to affect groundwater movement to streams and springs where the CBM producing formations outcrop and are near the land surface.
-CGS has participated in studies of the San Juan, Raton, Piceance, and Sand Wash basins that assess the significance, if any, of these potential impacts.
-The studies are a joint effort by the Colorado Division of Water Resources, the Colorado Oil and Gas Conservation Commission, and CGS.
+Water production from coalbed methane (CBM) wells has the potential to affect groundwater movement to streams and springs where the CBM-producing formations outcrop and are near the land surface.
+The CGS participated in studies of the San Juan, Raton, Piceance, and Sand Wash basins that assessed the significance, if any, of these potential impacts.
+The studies were a joint effort by the Colorado Division of Water Resources (DWR), the Colorado Oil and Gas Conservation Commission, and the CGS.
 All these agencies were part of the Colorado Department of Natural Resources at the time of these studies.

 The CGS defined the geological framework of each basin and CBM-producing intervals to identify the primary pathways of groundwater movement.
 A consultant, S. S. Papadopulos & Associates, used this information in their hydrogeological models to ascertain any current and future impacts to streams.
 Note, for the Sand Wash Basin, depletion modeling was not performed because findings indicated that CBM and water production had been very limited so far and that the potential for future development was limited under current economic and technological conditions.
 Furthermore, geologic complexity of the basin indicated that regional quantitative assessments as originally proposed would not be suitable in this basin.
 Finally, the DWR oil and gas, produced-water rule making process in early 2010 reduced the need for delineating basin-wide non-tributary areas.